 Income taxes-The Company accounts for income tax in accordance with ASC 740-10, Income Taxes ("ASC 740-10"), which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the Company's financial statements and tax returns.
 Deferred tax assets and liabilities are determined based upon the differences between the financial statement carrying amounts and the tax bases of existing assets and liabilities and for loss and credit carryforwards, using enacted tax rates expected to be in effect in the year in which the differences are expected to reverse.
 Deferred tax assets are reduced by a valuation allowance if it is more likely than not that these assets may not be realized.
-The Company determines whether it is more likely than not that a tax position will be sustained, none of the benefit attributable to the position is recognized.
+The Company determines whether it is more likely than not that a tax position will be sustained upon examination.
+If it is not more likely than not that a position will be sustained, none of the benefit attributable to the position is recognized.
 The tax benefit to be recognized for any tax position that meets the more-likely-than-not recognition threshold is calculated as the largest amount that is more than 50% likely of being realized upon resolution of the contingency.
 The Company accounts for interest and penalties related to uncertain tax positions as part of its provision for income taxes.

 Net loss per share-The Company has reported losses since inception and has computed basic net loss per share attributable to common stockholders by dividing net loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period, without consideration for potentially dilutive securities.
 The Company computes diluted net loss per common share after giving consideration to all potentially dilutive common shares, including options to purchase common stock and convertible preferred stock, outstanding during the period determined using the treasury-stock and if-converted methods, except where the effect of including such securities would be antidilutive.
-Because the Company has reported net losses since inception, these potential common shares have been anti-dilutive and basic and diluted loss per share were the same for all periods presented.
+Because the Company has reported net losses since inception, these potential common shares have been anti-dilutive and basic and diluted loss per share have been the same.